Almarch/kafka/README.md

 - `docker exec -it kafka python 0_prepare_data.py`

-This is a sample from the raw model on a simple prompt.
+A text sample generated from TinyLlama is provided.
 The initial prompt will always be the same: `K. ouvrit la porte.` (*K. opened the door.*), and the model used is always q8-quantized.
-500 tokens are generated, and an English translation has been provided using ChatGPT (asking for close translation including errors and inconsistencies):
+500 tokens are generated with a temperature of `0.8`, a repetition penalty of `1.1` and top-p of `0.9`.
+An English translation has been provided using ChatGPT, asking for close translation including errors and inconsistencies.

 <details><summary>🇫🇷</summary>